gvicas17/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach must go through every item in an array without stopping while .map returns what you specifically tell it to return. .map automatically returns a new array while .forEach does not and return is optional.

 2. Explain the difference between a callback and a higher order function.

+Higher order functions recieve callback functions; while callback funtions are passed through higher order functions.

 3. What is closure?

+Closures allow us to put funtions together and pass down variables to child functions.

 4. Describe the four rules of the 'this' keyword.

+a.
+Window Binding - this is when 'this' is on a global scope.
+Not to be used when coding
+b.
+Implicit Binding - this is where 'this' refers to the object left of the dot
+c.
+Explicit Binding - where we use .call and .apply to tell 'this' explicitly what it is referring to
+d.
+New Binding - when 'this' referces to and object created by a constuctor funtion

 5. Why do we need super() in an extended class?

+Super alllows for the inheritence from parent class.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.